AlecDannmayr/Public_chatGPT_Terminal/README.md

 npm run TerminatorGPT
 ```

-13. Ask what you like, each time you hit return you're asking a question.
+13. Ask what you like, each time you hit return you're asking a question and ran the openAi API.
 If you need to quit either close the terminal or enter ```<Ctrl> + C``` to stop the process and stop the software from running.